iamvitalyo/Aphrodite-AGI/readme.txt

 if circle logic of all and adaptive why nobody dont run one algoritm of love on computers

+i image O adapter we send by usb requst and request comes by O and return if left/right requst will be response intuitive like O, if this not connection with nature and result just revert of request we put balanced ccirccles with O/rim in same and test

 Good luck, and dont forget to click "Star" button!